 The two mains drivers of disruption management are aircraft and crew recovery.

-Aircraft recovery: Reassigning aircraft to flights after disruption by taking care of schedules, airports availibility and maintenance.
-Optimisation tools help manage the complex logistics of matching available aircraft with rescheduled flights, considering factors like airport availability and maintenance requirements.
-This ensures that the revised schedules are as efficient and practical as possible.
+Aircraft recovery: Optimisation tools help manage the complex logistics of matching available aircraft with rescheduled flights, considering factors like airport availability and maintenance requirements.

-Crew recovery: reassigning crew members to flights by respecting all flights are staffed appropriattely.
-Optimisation tools are used to adjust crew schedules, taking into account factors such as legal working hours, crew availability, and the need to cover all flights efficiently.
+Crew recovery: Optimisation tools are used to adjust crew schedules, taking into account factors such as legal working hours, crew availability, and the need to cover all flights efficiently.
 These tools help in developing feasible and compliant crew rosters that adapt to the new flight schedules.

 These optimisation strategies, supported by advanced software, for instance [7] and [8], are crucial for reducing the impact of disruptions and boosting operational resilience in the airline industry.